 The BankAmericard is most similar to Chase Slate, although there are some notable differences.
 Chase Slate caps your balance transfer amount at $15,000 or your credit limit, whichever is lower.
 The BankAmericard doesn’t have a maximum transfer limit, but it can’t be greater than the credit limit you’re approved for.
 Depending on the size of the balance you’re looking to transfer, this could be a significant difference.

 After the first 60 days, BankAmericard also charges a lower balance transfer fee of 3% to the Slate card’s 5%.

 The Citi Simplicity Card also offers a 21-month 0% intro APR on purchases and balance transfers.
+After that, the variable APR will be 14.99% – 24.99% based on your creditworthiness.
 You’ll also never pay late fees or get stuck with a penalty APR.

 Opinions expressed here are author's alone, not those of any bank, credit card issuer, airlines, or hotel chain, and have not been reviewed, approved or otherwise endorsed by any of these entities.